-If you have been conditionally admitted to the Master's programme, this means that we need to verify your prior academic credentials.
+If you have been conditionally admitted to the Master's programme, it means that we need to verify your prior academic credentials.
 You will need to send certified copies of your transcripts and degree certificates.
-Note that you need to send these documents by post before the deadline (see step 1).
 Photocopies or scans of original, certified documents are not accepted.

-All documents need to be officially certified (i.e., must bear the original stamp or signature of your university or a notary), and sent with the printed version of the completed online application form to the following address:
+All documents need to be officially certified (i.e., must bare the original stamp or signature of your university or a notary), and sent to the following address:

 Amsterdam Law School - Admissions Office (room A6.01a)

 1000 BA Amsterdam

 Or, if sent by registered post: